jdjakub/papers/prog-2022/prog22-manuscript.md

   \caption{Example programming systems (or system families) measured against \emph{self-sustainability} and \emph{notational diversity}, revealing an absence of systems with a high degree of both. \label{fig:design-space-plot}}
 \end{figure}

 Figure\ \ref{fig:design-space-plot} shows the results we obtained with our sets of questions.
-It shows that the A-types span a range of notational diversity, but only within fairly low self-sustainability.
-The O-types cluster in an "island" at the right, sharing identical notational diversity and near-identical self-sustainability.
+It shows that application-focused systems span a range of notational diversity, but only within fairly low self-sustainability.
+UNIX, Lisp and Smalltalk cluster in an "island" at the right, sharing identical notational diversity and near-identical self-sustainability.
 There is also a conspicuous blank space at the top-right, representing an unexplored combination of high values on both dimensions.
 With other pairs of dimensions, we might take this as evidence of an oppositional relationship, such that more of one inherently means less of the other (perhaps looking for a single new dimension that describes this better.)
 In this case, though, there is no obvious conflict between having many notations and being able to change a system from within.
 Therefore, we interpret the gap as a new opportunity to try out: combine the self-sustainability of COLAs with the notational diversity of Boxer and Web development.
 In fact, this is more or less the forthcoming dissertation of the primary author.

 # Conclusions
 There is a renewed interest in developing new programming systems.
 Such systems go beyond the simple model of code written in a programming language using a more or less sophisticated text editor.
 They combine textual and visual notations, create programs through rich graphical interactions, and challenge accepted assumptions about program editing, execution and debugging.
 Despite the growing number of novel programming systems, it remains difficult to evaluate the design of programming systems and see how they improve over work done in the past.
 To address the issue, we proposed a framework of “technical dimensions” that captures essential characteristics of programming systems in a qualitative but rigorous way.